 My equality principle applies also to varying cultures I meet in my class.
 I am aware that especially if you come from abroad, you can have problems participating in the same class with native students.
 Given that I have a similar background I can guide you with my experience.

-Some of you will reach the goals of the course without seeing me once and others will have difficulties to come along.
+Some of you will reach the learning goals of the course without seeing me once and others will have difficulties to come along.
 If you have any doubts about the topic, it is your responsibility to clear these doubts.
 I recommend that you follow these steps:

 Try to solve your problem alone, for example by using a search machine.